Learning & Development

 EIPA’s seminars and training courses address the latest developments and upcoming challenges in key areas of European affairs and public management, for example, the challenges posed by new European legislation, procedures or initiatives.

 They offer participants the possibility to share in practice-oriented discussions with leading experts and counterparts from other countries and institutions.
 The training courses are short and to the point; intensive and interactive.

 Most aim to update knowledge and deepen understanding of the European environment in which people operate and the particular policy areas they need to master.
 Others provide an opportunity to acquire or upgrade skills in a multicultural context.

 EIPA plays a proactive role on the European scene and frequently creates opportunities to open up new avenues in the training of public administrations.

-- over 150 open enrolment programmes – organised by the Institute on its own initiative and for which participants register individually.
+- open enrolment programmes – organised by the Institute on its own initiative and for which participants register individually.
 The number of “open activities” is increasing steadily.
 Activities are usually organised at EIPA itself, where there is the opportunity to benefit from the interaction between a multinational group of participants and experts.
 Many courses can also be delivered on request at the clients’ premises or at one of the Institute’s Antennae.

 - customised programmes developed and designed by EIPA’s specialised staff in close collaboration with our client organisations to meet their specific needs and priorities, and which are based around core modules that have been market tested at European level over the years.